Research & Policy

 • International Member

-Surgeon in Training, International Surgeon in Training, MD Affiliate, Honorary, and Allied Health/Associate-Basic Science Members may apply with an AOFAS Active, Candidate, or International Member as a primary investigator or co-investigator.
+Surgeon in Training, International Surgeon in Training, MD Affiliate, Honorary, and Allied Health/Associate-Basic Science Members may apply with an AOFAS Active, Candidate, International, or Associate Member as a primary investigator or co-investigator.
 To determine your eligibility, please see the AOFAS Research Grants Program Policy and Guidelines.

 Questions?